os69/pivotics/README.md

 In order to overcome these problems I developed *Pivotics* a HTLM5 based tool for configuring and editing pivot tables.
 In fact this is not a pure scrum tool instead it allows you to create and edit arbitrary column based data (like a database table) and to define own table views on this data.
-Whether you use the tools for scrum planning, organizing your private TODO, or maintain the shopping list of your girlfriend is up to you.
+Whether you use the tool for scrum planning, organizing your private TODO, or maintain the shopping list of your girlfriend is up to you.

 <a name="browsersupport"></a>
 # Browser Support